vanruesc/overtime/README.md

  *
  * If you want to rely on the sizes of DOM elements
  * such as the body of your page, you'll use the
- * "load"-event of the window object.
+ * "load"-event of the window object instead.
  */

 window.addEventListener("load", function init()